Sign In Register

 Is Belmont a Good Place to Live?

-Based on current data, Belmont receives an overall livability score of 4.3 out of 5.0, earning a grade of A. Key strengths include low unemployment, affordable housing, a low poverty rate, high health insurance coverage.
+Based on current data, Belmont receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include high obesity rates.
-Belmont stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Belmont offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs